chgeuer/azure-isv-cookbook/data-art/data-ingestion.md

 ## Disclaimer

-“FastTrack for Azure" are “Professional Services” provided free of charge subject to the “Professional Services Terms” in the Online Services Terms and Online Services Data Protection Addendum.
+"FastTrack for Azure" are "Professional Services" provided free of charge subject to the "Professional Services Terms" in the Online Services Terms and Online Services Data Protection Addendum.
-This document is provided “AS-IS,” WITHOUT WARRANTY OF ANY KIND.
+This document is provided "AS-IS", WITHOUT WARRANTY OF ANY KIND.
 Microsoft disclaims all express, implied or statutory warranties, including warranties of quality, title, non-infringement, merchantability and fitness for a particular purpose.

 ## Context